+[ROW 2 OF MATRIX – Def’n of Affiliate] (OA, Tariff)

 Affiliate:

-”Affiliate” shall mean any two or more entities, one of which controls the other or that are under common control.
-“Control” shall mean the possession, directly or indirectly, of the power to direct the management or policies of an entity.
-Ownership of publicly-traded equity securities of another entity shall not result in control or affiliation for purposes of the Tariff or Operating Agreement if the securities are held as an investment, the holder owns (in its name or via intermediaries) less than 10 percent of the outstanding securities of the entity, the holder does not have representation on the entity’s board of directors (or equivalent managing entity) or vice versa, and the holder does not in fact exercise influence over day-to-day management decisions.
+“Affiliate” shall mean any two or more entities, one of which Controls the other or that are under common Control.
+“Control,” as that term is used in this definition, shall mean the possession, directly or indirectly, of the power to direct the management or policies of an entity.
+Ownership of publicly-traded equity securities of another entity shall not result in control or affiliation for purposes of the Tariff or Operating Agreement if the securities are held as an investment, the holder owns (in its name or via intermediaries) less than 10 percent (10%) of the outstanding securities of the entity, the holder does not have representation on the entity’s board of directors (or equivalent managing entity) or vice versa, and the holder does not in fact exercise influence over day-to-day management decisions.
 Unless the contrary is demonstrated to the satisfaction of the Members Committee, control shall be presumed to arise from the ownership of or the power to vote, directly or indirectly, ten percent or more of the voting securities of such entity.

+[ROW 14 OF MATRIX – Know Your Customer] (Tariff)

 Applicant:

-“Applicant” shall mean an entity desiring to become a PJM Member, or to take Transmission Service that has submitted the PJMSettlement credit application, PJMSettlement credit agreement and other required submittals as set forth in Tariff, Attachment Q.
+“Applicant” shall mean an entity desiring to become a PJM Member, become a Market Participant, hold FTRs, ARRs or otherwise engage in market activities, or to take Transmission Service that has submitted the PJMSettlement credit application, PJMSettlement credit agreement and other required submittals as set forth in Tariff, Attachment Q.

+[ROW 22 OF MATRIX – Collateral Management] (Tariff)

 Collateral:

-“Collateral” shall be a cash deposit, including any interest, or letter of credit in an amount and form determined by and acceptable to PJMSettlement, provided by a Participant to PJMSettlement as as securityin order to participate in the PJM Markets or take Transmission Service.
+“Collateral” shall be a cash deposit, including any interest thereon, or a Letter of Credit issued for the benefit of PJM or PJMSettlement, in an amount and form determined by and acceptable to PJM or PJMSettlement, provided by a Participant to PJM or PJMSettlement as credit support in order to participate in the PJM Markets or take Transmission Service.

+[ROW 22 OF MATRIX – Collateral Management] (Tariff)

 Corporate Guaranty:

-“Corporate Guaranty” shall mean a legal documentused by an entity to guaranty the obligations of another entity.
+“Corporate Guaranty” shall mean a legal document, in a form acceptable to PJM and/or PJMSettlement, used by a Credit Affiliate of an entity to guaranty the obligations of another entity.

+[ROW 2 OF MATRIX – Def’n of Affiliate] (Tariff)

+Credit Affiliate:

+“Credit Affiliate” shall mean Principal, corporations, partnerships, firms, joint ventures, associations, joint stock companies, trusts, unincorporated organizations or entities, one of which directly or indirectly controls the other or that are both under common control.
+“Control,” as that term is used in this definition, shall mean the possession, directly or indirectly, of the power to direct the management or policies of a person or an entity.

+[ROW 21 OF MATRIX – Event of Default Enhancements] (OA, Tariff)

 Credit Breach:

-“Credit Breach” shall mean the status of a Participant that does not currently meet the requirements of Tariff, Attachment Q or other provisions of the Agreements
+“Credit Breach” shall mean (a) the failure of a Participant to perform, observe, meet or comply with any requirements of Tariff, Attachment Q or other provisions of the Agreements, other than a Financial Default, and it shall also mean a determination by PJM and notice to the Participant that (b)(i) a Material Adverse Change has occurred or (ii) a Participant represents an unreasonable credit risk to the PJM Markets; that, in any event, has not been cured or remedied after any required notice has been given and any cure period has elapsed.